eldarmeta/MangoMusicAPI/.github/ISSUE_TEMPLATE/bug-06-missing-whereclause.md

 ---
-name: "Bug #8: Missing WHERE Clause in Update Query"
+name: "Bug #6: All Updates Broken"
-about: Fix missing WHERE clause in UserDao updateUser method - CRITICAL DATA CORRUPTION BUG
+about: Fix All Updates Broken - CRITICAL DATA CORRUPTION BUG
 labels: bug, critical
-title: "Bug #8: Missing WHERE Clause in Update Query"
+title: "Bug #8: All Updates Broken"
 ---

-## Bug #8: Missing WHERE Clause in Update Query
+## Bug #6: All Updates Broken

 **Severity:** Critical
 **Component:** UserDao - updateUser method
-**Priority:** Fix Eighth (IMPORTANT!)
+**Priority:** Critical

 ### Symptom
 When attempting to update a specific user via PUT request, the operation appears successful (returns 200 OK), but ALL users in the database get updated with the same data.
 This is a serious data corruption issue.